 The forum is intended to bring stakeholders together with USPTO subject matter experts to discuss the FITF provisions.
-It will begin with a thirty-minute informal meet-and-greet session, allowing participants to chat with the experts, followed by an informational program covering the following topics:
+It will begin with a thirty-minute informal meet-and-greet session, allowing participants to chat with the experts, followed by an informational program.

 Pre-registration is not required; seating is first-come, first-served.
 CLE is not available.

 Webcast access instructions: